How to Calculate the Distance Between Two Cities in Excel (5 Methods)

 The CONCATENATE and SUBSTITUTE functions may also be used in Excel to determine the distance between two cities on the planet.

-The main equation for the distance is:
+The main equation for calculating the distance between two points on the Earth’s surface is as follows:

 • Δλ indicates the difference between the longitudes (lon_2-lon_1).